Tasty crustless mini quiches

 alicia in the kitchen

 Savory tarts filled with smoked salmon, green onions, and herbs, served on a plate.
-Save for Later
+Pin it

 Savory tarts filled with smoked salmon, green onions, and herbs, served on a plate. | Tasteofsavor.com